Webhikers-Docs/wp-api-doc/README.md

 #### 1. GET `Normal Page` (all pages, excluding impressum, privacy, cookies, terms)

-Conent data will be found in `response.data.acf`
+Content data will be found in `response.data.acf`

 ```javascript